Fort Lauderdale Personal Injury Lawyers Logo

 Product Liability

-When a person is killed by a defective or faulty product, the manufacturer could be held liable in a wrongful death suit.
+When a person is killed by a defective or faulty product, the manufacturer could be held liable for a wrongful death claim.

 Bicycle Accidents